Mac user reports on 802.11n Cards, Bases/Routers

 "I swapped the stock card in my (core duo) Black Macbook (with a Mac Pro N card) and it works perfectly.
 In fact, I did not have to update the driver because I have had the N-Extreme Basestation (and software) for a week or so.
 Booted up and Net Utility read it as a/b/g/n with a Link speed of 270 mbps.
 From start to finish the process took 25 minutes (and I was being extra careful).

-(I asked if he had used Pacifist to install the 802.11n enabler, but he said it apparently was installed with the new Airport base software he'd previously installed on the Macbook-Mike)
+(I asked if he had used Pacifist to install the 802.11n enabler, but he said it apparently was installed with the new Airport base software he'd previously installed on the Macbook.)

-The card showed a/b/g/n as soon as I booted up following the Mac Pro Airport swap. (see apple doc on How to tell if 802.11n-enabling software is installed-Mike) I was getting ready to install the "n" enabler when I noticed it
+The card showed a/b/g/n as soon as I booted up following the Mac Pro Airport swap.
+I was getting ready to install the "n" enabler when I noticed it

 looked to be already installed.
 I was able to connect to my Extreme-N